tidyverse/vroom/MAINTENANCE.md

 ## Alternative handling of files without trailing newlines

-There is a Stack overflow thread which suggests that if you mmap a file beyond the size the mmap is guarenteed to pad the remainder with 0's.
+There is a Stack overflow thread which suggests that if you mmap a file beyond the size the mmap is guaranteed to pad the remainder with 0's.
-If this is true we could always do this and in that way handle the case when a file doens't end with a newline, which would simplify the implementation for these files, and allow us to use multi-threads to read them.
+If this is true we could always do this and in that way handle the case when a file doesn't end with a newline, which would simplify the implementation for these files, and allow us to use multi-threads to read them.

 However we would have to investigate if this behavior is actually true across platforms or not.